Terrorist Surveillance Program: Description

 While no specific information has been offered, the Bush Administration has indicated that the wiretapping program targets communications where at least one party is outside the United States, and where it asserts that there are reasonable grounds to believe that one or more parties involved in the communication have ties to al Qaeda.
 However, anonymous sources have come forward stating a small number of instances where purely domestic calls were intercepted.
 These sources said the NSA accidentally intercepted these calls, apparently caused by technical glitches in determining whether a communication was in fact "international", probably due to the use of international cell phones.

 The complete details of the program are not known, as the Bush Administration contended that security concerns did not allow it to release details, and limit judicial authorization and review.
-Implemented sometime after the September 11, 2001 attacks, the existence of the program was not made public until a 2005 New York Times article.
+Implemented sometime after the September 11, 2001 attacks, the existence of the program was not made public until a 2005 The New York Times article.
 Additional details came to light in a May 2006 USA Today article.

 President Bush stated that he had reviewed and reauthorized the program approximately every 45 days since it was implemented.
 The leadership of the intelligence committees of the House of Representatives and Senate were briefed a number of times since initiation of the program.
 They were not, however, allowed to make notes or confer with others to determine the legal ramifications, or even to mention the existence of the program to the full membership of the intelligence committees.
 Further, the administration even refused to identify to the public which members of the committees were briefed; it has, however, provided a complete list of these members to the Senate Intelligence Committee.